 VRAM- 8GB GDDR6

-For less than $300, the Radeon RX 6650 XT is the best bang for the buck and on GPU comes close to its performance for $300.
-This is simply the best value card for gaming and can pretty much max out any game at 1080p resolution.
+For $300, the Radeon RX 6650 XT is the best bang for the buck and no GPU comes close to its performance for $300.
+This is simply the best value card for gaming particularly for the Ryzen 5600X and can pretty much max out any game at 1080p resolution.
 Moreover, a lot of titles will easily play on high to ultra settings even at 1440p resolution.

 It comes with a good 8GB GDDR6 VRAM that is adequate for almost any game and should give you way over 60 fps.
 All of its specs are really impressive with over 2000 Stream processors and up to 2635MHz of boost clock.
 It is also Ray Tracing capable but it is recommended that you put the RT settings in supported games to medium if you don’t want to make your performance suffer.